swiftlang/swift/docs/HowToGuides/GettingStarted.md

    on Linux, add the `--xctest` flag to `build-script`.

-In the following sections, for simplicity, we will assume that you are using a `Ninja-RelWithDebInfoAssert` build on macOS running on an Intel-based Mac, unless explicitly mentioned otherwise.
+In the following sections, for simplicity, we will assume that you are using a `Ninja-RelWithDebInfoAssert` build on macOS, unless explicitly mentioned otherwise.
 You will need to slightly tweak the paths for other build configurations.

 ### Troubleshooting build issues